Abracadabra (Steve Miller Band song): Alternate versions

 The UK single version has never yet appeared on CD.
 It is 3:33 and is an exclusive edit where the chorus is edited back in at 3:06 and repeats to fade.
-The non-UK single version of the song appears in several Steve Miller Band compilation albums such as Young Hearts as well as on the Time-Life compilation Sounds of the Eighties: 1980–1982 and on a CD of songs hand-picked by Guy Fieri titled Diners, Drive-Ins and Dives: Road Songs That Rock.
+The non-UK single version of the song appears on several Steve Miller Band compilation albums such as Young Hearts as well as on the Time-Life compilation Sounds of the Eighties: 1980–1982 and on a CD of songs hand-picked by Guy Fieri titled Diners, Drive-Ins and Dives: Road Songs That Rock.
 Capitol issued an alternative version on a promotional 12" single (Capitol Records #SPRO 9797) for radio airplay; it featured a slightly slower tempo, removal of the second verse and first chorus, and a slightly earlier fade than the LP version.
 A live version of the song was released on Steve Miller Band Live! in 1983.

 Music video

-The video features magicians in a white room performing tricks and other illusions with a female assistant.
-Since Miller himself was touring Europe at the time and unavailable for the shoot, he appears in the video only in a series of photos, wearing sunglasses or having his eyes covered with a black bar.
-The video also features an appearance by Joan Severance.
+The music video features magicians in a white room performing tricks and other illusions with a female assistant.
+Since Miller himself was touring Europe at the time and unavailable for the shoot, he appears in the video only in a series of photos.
+He is seen wearing sunglasses or having his eyes covered with a black bar juxtaposed next to images of a beautiful enchantress, "The Abracadabra Girl" (Suzanne Bella Trimble).
+Her face, physique and actions form the focal point of the video, dramatising the lyrics.
+She appears in different guises and attitudes; stage magician, juggler of scarves, playful sorceress with white mouse on her shoulder, seductress in a top hat and spandex.
+At times she is seen reclining, tossing her hair, making fireworks burst from the hat with tap of her wand amid more stills of Steve Miller.

+Two young male magician/jugglers are also featured in the video, sometimes shirtless.
+They perform tricks and make the young witch disappear.
+She then turns into an older female sorceress, performed by another actress, who gestures dramatically then dances a tango in hot pants.
+The video begins and ends with the Abracadabra Girl placing a ball on a spinning umbrella, suggestive of the line "round and round and round it goes, where it stops nobody knows".

+Various special effects are employed in the video, such as collage, extreme colours and computer created magical effects.
+Somewhat primitive now, at that time, the early days of MTV and music videos, such effects were fresh and innovative.
+The video has since become iconic as has the mysterious girl, whose image is interwoven with the song.
+Peter Conn served as the video's director.